Frequently Asked Questions

 [-] If I am referred, how will my case be resolved?

-Depending upon the situation, your case may be resolved by an Administrative Review.
+Depending upon the situation, your case may be resolved by an Administrative Resolution.
 You would meet with a staff member to discuss and resolve your case.

-Your unique situation may require a Judicial Hearing.
+Your unique situation may require a Student Conduct Hearing.
 Hearings give the referring or complainant and referred or respondent an opportunity to give their perspectives and support them with evidence such as witness testimony.
 Cases are heard by trained student boards and professional staff and faculty hearing officers.

 The University Community Accountability Board offers an opportunity for a student to participate in a restorative justice process led by trained student, faculty and staff facilitators.